SirBofu/dsda-doom-mbf24/mbf24_spec.md

         - `flags (int)`: Standard actor flag(s) to add
         - `flags2 (int)`: MBF21 actor flag(s) to add
         - `flags3 (int)`: MBF24 actor flag(s) to add
+    - Notes:
+        - If the current complevel is less than MBF24, then `flags3` is ignored.

 - **A_RemoveFlags(flags, flags2, flags3)**
     - Removes the specified thing flags from the caller.